MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 # `Configuration.h`

 This document covers the `Configuration.h` file, following the order of settings as they appear.
 The order isn't always logical, so "Search In Page" may be helpful.
 We've tried to keep descriptions brief and to the point.
-For more detailed information on various topics, please read the main articles and follow the links provided here in option descriptions.
+For more detailed information on various topics, please read the main articles and follow the links provided in the option descriptions.

 ## Configuration versioning